-7.3 Home Mortgage Disclosure Act
+9.3 Home Mortgage Disclosure Act

-On August 29, 2014 the Bureau published in the Federal Register proposed changes to Regulation C, which implements HMDA, to improve information reported about the residential mortgage market.
-94 The rule would shed more light on consumers' access to mortgage credit by updating the reporting requirements of HMDA regulations.
+On August 29, 2014 the Bureau published in the Federal Register proposed changes to Regulation C, which implements HMDA, to improve information reported about the residential mortgage market.108 The rule would shed more light on consumers' access to mortgage credit by updating the reporting requirements of HMDA regulations.
 The Bureau also aims to simplify the reporting process for financial institutions.
 The proposal would improve the quality and type of HMDA data as required by the Dodd-Frank Act.
-The public comment period for the proposed rule will end on October 29, 2014.